 Hethe Clark is a land use and real estate attorney and partner at Spink Butler, LLP.
 His practice focuses on real estate transactions and guiding development clients through the local government entitlement process.
-Hethe is an active member of the Idaho State Bar, serving as an at-large council member of the Idaho State Bar Real Property Section and an Editorial Advisory Board member for The Advocate.
-Hethe is a member of the Urban Land Institute and is a 2012-2014 selection for the Boise Metro Chamber of Commerce Leadership Boise Program.
+Hethe is an active member of the Idaho State Bar, serving as Chair (2015-16) and an at-large council member (2016-Present) of the Idaho State Bar Real Property Section and an Editorial Advisory Board member for The Advocate (publication of the Idaho State Bar).
+He was honored by the Idaho State Bar as a Service Award Recipient in 2017.
+Hethe is also a board member of Boise Elevated, a member of the Urban Land Institute and a 2014 graduate of the Boise Metro Chamber of Commerce Leadership Boise Program.
 An Idaho native, Hethe is a graduate of Duke University and received his law degree from Washington University School of Law.

 Sharon Patterson Grant, LEED AP BD+C and Homes, has been providing green building consulting and education since 2006.
 As a Certified Sustainable Building Advisor, she has worked with some of the largest property management firms in Idaho to conserve energy and was a coach for the Boise Kilowatt Crackdown competition that involved 47 buildings.
 She has consulted on over 95 LEED projects.
 Sharon worked with Boise to develop an energy reduction plan and has now worked with five additional cities.
 For the past decade, she has worked on advancing energy codes in the region, including being the exclusive contractor for NEEA’s Commercial Code Enhancement initiative.
 As a published author, Sharon has taught at BSU, presented at conferences across the nation and is a Provider with the Idaho Real Estate Commission.
 She chaired the USGBC Idaho and is a board member of Northwest Integrity Housing Co. and Idaho Smart Growth.
 Sharon has degrees in ecological design and business.